Menu Close

 • One piece from the next level higher is permitted in solo classes.

-• No repertoire changes or substitutions will be allowed after the registration deadline on January 1, 2023.
+• NEW: No repertoire changes or substitutions will be allowed after the registration has been submitted to the festival, which should be done no later than January 15, 2024.
 New pieces cannot be added to the already submitted repertoire.
-However, we will allow removing any of the registered piece(s) after the deadline, provided that the number of submitted pieces is in accordance with the repertoire guidelines and that the request is coordinated with the festival administration by email.
+However, we will allow deletion of any of the registered piece(s) after the deadline, provided that the number of submitted pieces is in accordance with the repertoire guidelines and that the request is coordinated with the festival administration by email.

 • Concertos must be performed with piano accompaniment.
 Any movement may be performed as long as it is within the time limits.
-Performers are responsible for providing their own accompanist and for adhering to current Covid-19 protocols.
+Performers are responsible for providing their own accompanist and for adhering to current Covid-19 or alike pandemics protocols.

-• Participants may be recommended to advance to the Provincial Festival, which is available to all classes with the exception of Preparatory, Family Piano Duets and Piano Miscellaneous.
+• Participants may be recommended to advance to the Provincial Festival Finals, which is available to all classes with the exception of Preparatory and Family Duets.
 Students must be prepared to meet the criteria of the Ontario Music Festival Association.
 Decisions of the adjudicators regarding provincial recommendations are final.

-• The Provincial Festival in June 2024 will be virtual for grade 1-5, duets/trios and concertos, and live for grades 6-Open.
-Recommended participants will be responsible for submitting their videos (in in grades 1-5, concertos and deuts/trios), covering all fees, and must approve their programs with the Ottawa Piano Festival before submission.
+• The Provincial Festival Finals will be held in June 2024 and are virtual for Grades 1-5, Concertos, Duets and Miscellaneous, and live for grades 6-Open in Oakville and Burlington.
+Participants in Grades 1-5, Concertos, Duets and Miscellaneous will be responsible for submitting their videos.
+All participants are responsible for covering all fees, and must approve their programs with the Ottawa Piano Festival before submission

 Evaluation and Results

-• Each class (except Grade 6, 7, 8, 9, 10, Diploma, Open, Duets and Concerto) will be evaluated by three adjudicators (participating teachers) whenever possible.
+• Each class (except Grade 6, 7, 8, 9, 10, Diploma, Open and Concerto) will be evaluated by three adjudicators (participating teachers) whenever possible.

 • Adjudicators will not evaluate their own students or family members.